slz37/GPS-File-Repair/README.md

 ```
 To do:
-* Improve functionality to split bad segments and good segments from a single file
+* Fix time calculation for bad segment when repairing a single file - how to find paused time?
+* Code cleanup
 ```

 Here is a sample elevation profile of one of my broken runs showing the bad data, good data, and total fixed route: